-It’s believed that Kourtney Kardashian has suffered numerous failed rounds of IVF, so the news she has finally been successful has been greeted with enthusiasm by her thousands of fans.
+It’s believed that Kourtney Kardashian has suffered numerous failed rounds of IVF, so the news she has finally got pregnant has been greeted with excitement by her thousands of fans.

 Kourt & husband Travis Barker, the drummer for punk band Blink-182, are both in their forties so age had been a contributory factor in their struggle to conceive, with Kourtney now 44, and Travis 48.